 How It Works

 The borrowing banks must post collateral to the Fed in return for the loan.
-Such collateral can include U.S. Treasury bills, bonds, and notes, state and local government securities, AAA mortgages, consumer loans, and commercial loans.
+Such collateral can include U.S. Treasury notes and municipal government securities.
+It can also include AAA mortgages, consumer loans, and commercial loans.
 In 1999, the Federal Reserve also accepted investment-grade Certificate of Deposits and AAA-rated mortgage-backed securities.

 The Fed charges them the fed discount rate.
 It's 0.5 percent higher than the interest rate they charge each other for overnight borrowing, the fed funds rate.
 The Fed makes its rate higher because it prefers banks borrow from each other.
 Here's the current discount rate.

 As a result, a bank avoids using the discount window as much as possible.
 It's a sign that there's something wrong if it can't get loans from other banks.
 It is seen as desperate if it is forced to pay the Fed's higher rate to get any loan at all.
 That makes other banks even less likely to lend to it in the future.

 The Fed uses the discount window to provide a last resort for loans.
 It also uses the window and its other tools to implement monetary policy.
 For example, it raises the discount rate when it wants to reduce the money supply.
 It raises the fed funds rate at the same time.
 That gives banks less money to lend, slowing economic growth.
 That's called contractionary monetary policy, and it's used to fight inflation.

 The opposite is expansionary monetary policy, and it's used to stimulate growth.
 To do this, the Fed lowers the discount and Fed funds rates.
 That increases the money supply.
 It gives banks more money to lend.